TinySquid/ls8-emulator/README.md

 # ls8-emulator

-The LS8 is a ficticious 8-bit microcomputer with 8-bit addressing, allowing for 256 bytes of RAM.
+The LS8 is a fictitious 8-bit microcomputer with 8-bit addressing, allowing for 256 bytes of RAM.

 See the instruction set [specifications](LS8-spec.md) to get a better idea as to what this microcomputer can do.